 If your answer to the questions mentioned above of Yes, you accessed the deep web today.
 Now, imagine a scenario where anyone can access your Gmail, Facebook or cloud storage.
 This would be good, right?
 It is the reason that it is cloaked from the surface web

-In today world of web, there are more than 295 million registered domain names which contain thousands and more of subpages which are not catalogued.
+In today world of web, there are more than 295 million registered domain names which contain thousands and more of subpages which are not cataloged.
 Hence they fall into the category of a hidden net.

 So, now you may have following questions popping up in your mind: